openutil/docker-sftp-server/README.md

-2. Create a folder that will contain the 42 public keys:
+Step 2) Create a folder that will contain the 42 public keys:

 ```
 mkdir /home/core/sftp/keys
 ```

 The container will mount this directory under `/keys`, and will validate against all the files contained in this directory.
+Keys in here will allow you to log into every sftp containers.